teetime-framework/TeeTime/src/main/java/teetime/framework/scheduling/globaltaskpool/README.txt

 	- to all successors without measurement
 	- to the associated successor (how to measure?: exploit push index of each output port)

+	- always schedule
+	- schedule if not already in task pool
 A: TODO

 Q: What if a producer (or a front stage in general?) produces multiple elements in one execution?